Every Day (Rascal Flatts song): Content

 The song is a mid-tempo ballad set in triple meter and primarily accompanied by piano, in which the narrator addresses someone else, telling of how that person keeps the narrator from making mistakes in life ("every day, you save my life").

 Jeffrey Steele, one of the song's co-writers, was inspired to write down the title after meeting singer Sarah Buxton at a restaurant in Nashville, Tennessee.
 Buxton told Steele about her roommate, saying "Every day, she saves my life".
 Steele then went home thinking about a lyric.
 Later on, while at a songwriting seminar in Colorado, Steele met songwriter Alissa Moreno, who was playing a melody on the piano.
 Steele then sang the title that he had written alongside Moreno's melody, they worked on the lyric and melody, and the song was completed.
 He then sent the song to record producer Dann Huff, who recommended the song to Rascal Flatts.
 The group then recorded it for their Still Feels Good album, giving Moreno her second outside cut as a songwriter.

 Music video

 A music video for the song was issued on April 17, 2008.
 It features actors portraying various dramatic scenes based on "the concept that a single act of kindness… making a difference in the lives of others", according to CMT.
 The video was created by Deaton Flanigen Productions.
 The video won the award for Group Video of the Year at the 2009 CMT Music Awards, the band's seventh consecutive and final win in that category.
+It was also nominated for Video of the Year.